+- (3) The monies to form part of the Land Fund shall be derived from the following sources- - (a) monies appropriated by Parliament; - (b) loans obtained by the Government; - (c) grants from any donors; - (d) any monies paid into the fund under this Act; - (e) any other source approved by the Minister in writing in consultation with the Minister responsible for finance. - (4) The fund shall be utilised as follows- - (a) to give loans to tenants by occupancy to enable them to acquire registrable interests pursuant to article 237(9)(b) of the Constitution; - (b) by the Government to purchase or acquire registered land to enable tenants by occupancy to acquire registrable interests pursuant to the Constitution; - (c) to resettle persons who have been rendered landless by Government action, natural disaster or any other cause; - (d) to assist persons to acquire titles under this Act in accordance with a prescribed scheme.

+[paragraph (d) substituted by section 22(b) of Act 1 of 2004]

-- (1) There shall be a fund to be known as the Land Fund. - (2) Subject to this section, the Land Fund shall be managed by the commission. - (3) The monies to form part of the Land Fund shall be derived from the following sources- - (a) monies appropriated by Parliament; - (b) loans obtained by the Government; - (c) grants from any donors; - (d) any monies paid into the fund under this Act; - (e) any other source approved by the Minister in writing in consultation with the Minister responsible for finance. - (4) The fund shall be utilised as follows- - (a) to give loans to tenants by occupancy to enable them to acquire registrable interests pursuant to article 237(9)(b) of the Constitution; - (b) by the Government to purchase or acquire registered land to enable tenants by occupancy to acquire registrable interests pursuant to the Constitution; - (c) to resettle persons who have been rendered landless by Government action, natural disaster or any other cause; - (d) to assist other persons to acquire titles. - (5) For the purposes of giving effect to subsection (4), the commission shall, in particular, carry out the following functions- - (a) give loans to lawful or bona fide occupants to enable them to acquire registrable interests pursuant to article 237(9)(b) of the Constitution; - (b) purchase or acquire land where necessary in order to redistribute it to the tenants in occupancy on such terms and conditions as shall be determined by the commission; - (c) verify and distribute the land referred to in paragraph (b) of this subsection to the tenants by occupancy; - (d) cause and facilitate the holding under paragraph (c) of this subsection to be surveyed and the occupant to acquire a registrable interest of the holding; - (e) give loans to other persons to enable them to have their land surveyed for the purpose of acquiring certificates of title; - (f) perform such other functions as provided in this Act or as the Minister may in writing determine.
+- (5) For the purposes of giving effect to subsection (4), the commission shall, in particular, carry out the following functions- - (a) give loans to lawful or bona fide occupants to enable them to acquire registrable interests pursuant to article 237(9)(b) of the Constitution; - (b) purchase or acquire land where necessary in order to redistribute it to the tenants in occupancy on such terms and conditions as shall be determined by the commission; - (c) verify and distribute the land referred to in paragraph (b) of this subsection to the tenants by occupancy; - (d) cause and facilitate the holding under paragraph (c) of this subsection to be surveyed and the occupant to acquire a registrable interest of the holding; - (e) give loans to other persons to enable them to have their land surveyed for the purpose of acquiring certificates of title; - (f) perform such other functions as provided in this Act or as the Minister may in writing determine.